steph-xue/network/README.md

 <br>

 ### Follow and Unfollow
-Users can follow or unfollow other users directly from their profile page.
-Following a user adds their posts to the follower's personalized feed, and the follow and unfollow buttons update immediately to reflect the change.
+Users can follow or unfollow other users directly from their profile page by clicking "Follow" or "Unfollow," though this option does not appear on a user's own profile.
+Following a user adds their posts to the follower's personalized feed, and the button updates immediately to reflect the change without reloading the page.

 <p align="center"><b>Follow</b></p>
 <p align="center"><img src="/network/static/network/images/follow.png?raw=true" alt="Follow" width="700"></p>